-Prior to starting her dispute resolution practice, Catherine gained a wide range of experience in commercial litigation matters both onshore and offshore, including four years in the litigation team at Russell McVeagh (Auckland), two years in the dispute resolution team at Field Fisher Waterhouse LLP (London), and four years in the litigation team at Mourant Ozannes (Cayman Islands).
+Prior to starting her dispute resolution practice back in New Zealand, Catherine gained a wide range of experience in commercial litigation matters both onshore and offshore, including in the litigation and dispute resolution teams at Russell McVeagh (Auckland), Field Fisher Waterhouse LLP (London), and Mourant Ozannes (Cayman Islands).

 Whilst working in leading law firms both onshore and offshore, Catherine has gained extensive experience in a wide range of commercial litigation matters, including fraud, insolvency, contractual, financial services, tax avoidance and regulatory issues.

 Catherine has also contributed to a number of publications including the second edition of Commercial Enforcement

 , the leading textbook on methods of enforcement of civil judgments, the Company Secretary's Review (Lexi Holdings (in administration) v Luqman and others

 , 3 September 2008), and INSOL World, 4th

 Quarter 2013 (Re Danka Business Systems Plc; Ricoh Europe Holdings BV & Ors v Spratt & Anor